 It’s best to shoot the property in the order you would like the panoramas to be displayed on the tour.
 This order will be visible in post processing (Stitch) and will be the order in which the auto play function displays the panos.
 For example, move throughout the house, from room to room, in a clockwise pattern.
 This will be easy for you to remember later in post processing and will make it easier to align data should you need to.

 Step 8 – Misc.
 Shooting

 Creating a panorama with a mirror in its field of view will cause some unusual data to be gathered.
 The mirror’s surface cannot be measured.
 Instead, what is reflected in the mirror is measured.
-This causes data to appear in unusual places.
-This extra data can be ignored.
-It may make room alignment more difficult so sped extra time to align rooms in Stitch.
+This causes data to appear in unusual places and it can be ignored but may make room alignment more challenging.

-Stairs must me show in at least one panorama for the drafters to know their location and orientation.
+Stairs must be shown in at least one panorama for the drafters to know their location and orientation.
 Panoramas are not required on stairs or landings unless they capture extra data that may be useful for the drafting process.

 Camera height should be kept at roughly 4ft.
 This makes operating the camera comfortable and creates a visually appealing floor to ceiling ration in the panoramas.
 The height of the camera can rasied or lowered at times to change the data that is collected.
 Raise the camera to measure over objects or lower the camera to collect data from a railing lower than 4ft.
 Raise the camera in areas with fixtures so they will be visible in the images.
 The drafters will need to clearly see any elements that are to be drawn into premium floorplans.

 Shoot properties with all the doors open unless they hide something that should not appear on the tour.
 This will make it easier to align the data because the cameras laser will be able to see into adjacent room created more overlap between panoramas.